Stop what you’re doing – Hotel Chocolat’s velvetiser is on sale

 On the topic of home appliances and with winter around the corner, you’re probably looking to create professional barista standard creamy and delicious hot chocolates.

-Thankfully, Amazon has only gone and slashed the price of the velvetiser hot chocolate machine by 28 per cent in its Black Friday sale.
+Thankfully, Ao has only gone and slashed the price of the velvetiser hot chocolate machine by 28 per cent in its Black Friday sale.

 For more on how to buy the discounted appliance that is a must-have for chocoholics, keep reading.
 You won’t regret it.